lvldesigner/userscripts/ggn-upload-templator/README.md

 ## Changelog

+### v0.14.1
+- Fix: Checkboxes were not being applied correctly when a form had both a hidden input and checkbox with the same name attribute

 ### v0.14
 - Added Select All / Select None to form fields list in template creator/editor modal
 - Fix help modal default keybinding (?) now functions properly